canonical/snapd/docs/interfaces.md

 exposes the ``network`` slot and all applications that can talk over the network connect their plugs there.

-Plugs may support multiple connections to slots.
-There are no examples of this functionality at this time.

 ## Supported Interfaces

 ### firewall-control